CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * e.g. LengthMatchList('12345', {5})

 * **minIndexNotNull**(*stringList* **intList**, *stringList* **testList**, *text* **setNullTo**\[default NULL\])
-    * Find the target values from the testList with a matching index to the smallest integer in the intList.
+    * Find the target values from the testList with a matching index to the lowest integer in the intList.
 Pass it to notNull().
     * If there are multiple occurences of the smallest value, the **first** index is used.
     * If setNullTo is provided as an integer, null values in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating the min value.
     * e.g. minIndexNotNull({1990, 2000}, {burn, wind})

 * **maxIndexNotNull**(*stringList* **intList**, *stringList* **testList**, *text* **setNullTo**\[default NULL\])
-    * Find the target values from the testList with a matching index to the largest integer in the intList.
+    * Find the target values from the testList with a matching index to the highest integer in the intList.
 Pass it to notNull().
     * If there are multiple occurences of the smallest value, the **last** index is used.
     * If setNullTo is provided as an integer, null values in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating the min value.
     * e.g. minIndexNotNull({1990, 2000}, {burn, wind})